truemetal/ios-ui-logger/README.md

 ## Example

-To run the example project, clone the repo, and run  `pod install`  from the Example directory first.
+To run the example project, clone the repo and open the workspace from the `Example` dir.

 ## Installation